 Maintenance can be one of the most vigorously contested parts of a divorce proceeding.
 Judges have some discretion in deciding whether to enter a maintenance order or the amount of maintenance, and either party can contest the other party’s request for or against maintenance.
 A maintenance order has the potential to carry repercussions that can last for years.

 Therefore, it is in a party’s best interest to retain an experienced, assertive divorce attorney to assist them in pursuing a favorable outcome.
-The Galmiche Law Firm has assisted many clients over thirty (30) years in pursuing favorable results for maintenance, and we can help in your divorce as well.
-Contact our office to arrange a free consultation to discuss your situation.
-We can be reached at (636) 532-2300 or click here.
+The Galmiche Law Firm, P.C. has assisted many clients over 34 years in pursuing favorable results for maintenance, and we can help in your divorce as well.

 Contact our family law office to arrange a free consultation to discuss your situation.
 Call us at (636) 552-4841 today.